MojoliciousDotIO/mojolicious.io/blog/2017/12/10/day-10-give-the-customer-what-they-want/index.markdown

     alt: 'Wood bar counter with chairs'
 data:
   bio: jberger
-  description: Using content negotiation to support multiple response formats.
+  description: Using content negotiation to create APIs that support multiple response formats.
 ---
 Writing an API can be as easy as taking the results of some database query and presenting it to the user.
 A more advanced can often present the data in one of multiple formats.